unicode-org/cldr/docs/ldml/tr35-keyboards.md

     `${zwnj}`

-    In this usage, the variable with `id="Matras"` will be substituted in at this point in the expression.
+    In this usage, the variable with `id="zwnj"` will be substituted in at this point in the expression.
 The variable can contain a range, a character, or any other portion of a pattern.
 If `zwnj` is a simple string, the pattern will match that string at this point.

 - **Set variables**